worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Christ.
 Get Goldstone on the line.
 Confirm they're seeing the same thing."

-Sarah dialed.
+Liv dialed.
 The Goldstone Deep Space Network station answered on the second ring—they'd noticed it too.
 "Complete loss of signal from V2 as of 1117 UTC," the duty officer reported.
 "We're trying to reacquire."

 "What about Canberra?"